1 Your Account

 Some of Britain's finest archaeological treasures and many rare animals, birds and fossils are housed in the newly refurbished Yorkshire Museum.
 With ten-acres of botanical gardens surrounding the museum, it's well worth a visit.
 You can step forward a few centuries at York Castle Museum and walk down a real Victorian street with shops and even a prison.
 Or why not dig a little deeper and uncover a more unusual side of the city's heritage at the York Cold War Bunker.

 Fly over to the former World War II RAF Bomber Command Station at Elvington and visit the Yorkshire Air Museum.
 Fascinating exhibits span the whole history of flight, including the early pioneers of aviation.
-And from big planes to tiny trains at the York Model Railway - perfectly located next to York's historic main railway.
 Or if you're more interested in tracking York's agricultural roots, don't miss the historic vehicles and carts at the Yorkshire Museum of Farming.

 Tucked away in the cobbled streets you can discover some of the city's hidden secrets.
 Marvel at the interior of Fairfax House, the finest Georgian townhouse, or explore Merchant Adventurers Hall, the finest preserved Guild Hall in Europe.
 Barley Hall lets you experience life in a mediaeval household or discover the Treasurer's House, said to be one of the most haunted buildings in the city.
 If that's not enough there is also the only museum in Europe dedicated to quilting and textile arts, which is home to the earliest known signed and dated patchwork!